madebycm/appsuiteframework/README.md

 #Userguide

-madebycm App Suite is a framework that favors convention over configuration.
+madebycm AppSuite is a framework that favors convention over configuration.

-As of may, 2014, it is designed with iOs 7 in mind and it follows the SPA architecture and *VC-pattern.
-It is written entirely in CoffeeScript

 # Defining views